Fingertips/saga/README.markdown

 # Saga

-Saga is a tool to convert the Saga user story between various markups.
+Saga is a tool to convert user stories between various markups.